Silentcodr/micro-frontend-ecommerce-admin/README.md

 Analytics App → http://localhost:3003

-🧪 Test
+🧪 Testing

-Add your unit and integration tests following the structure in each micro frontend.
+Add unit and integration tests following the structure in each micro-frontend.

 npm test